-Summer comes and the blooming flowers and colored leaves dot the mountains and leaves turn dark green.
+Scenery: Blooming flowers dot the mountains and leaves turn dark green.
 The Great Wall snakes its way like a silver necklace, standing out clearly in the strong mountain sunlight.
 Everything looks better in the bright sun, but it may be too bright/hazy for the best photography.